rabbitmq/rabbitmq-java-client/RUNNING_TESTS.md

 `./mvnw verify` will start those nodes with the appropriate configuration.

-To easily fullfil all those requirements, you should use `make deps` to fetch the dependencies in the `deps` directory.
+To easily fulfill all those requirements, you should use `make deps` to fetch the dependencies in the `deps` directory.

 You then run Maven with the `deps.dir` property set like this: